The best photo collage apps give you a fun way to share all the many, many images you've have sitting on your smartphone.

-But there are a lot of photo collage apps, each with its own unique set of features and pricing.
-We took a look at a number to find out which is the best.
+There are dozens of photo collage apps available for Android and iOS devices, each with its own unique set of features and pricing — so how do you choose between them?
+We took a look at a number to compile this list of the best photo collage apps.

 What are the best photo collage apps?

-After looking at a number of options, we think the best photo collage app overall is Pic Collage.
+After looking at a number of options, our pick of the best photo collage apps overall is Pic Collage.
 It's compatible with both Android and iOS devices, offers dozens of templates, patterns, backgrounds, and grids from which to create your photo collage, and lets you easily share your creation to social media sites.

 Pic Collage has an intuitive layout that lets you quickly start a project, or get inspiration from pre-made templates spanning a number of categories and genres.
 It also has a pretty comprehensive set of photo editing tools, so you can touch up each picture to your liking.

-Like most photo collage apps, Pic Collage is free, but if you want to remove ads and gain access to additional features, layouts, stickers, and more, you'll have to purchase a subscription, which costs $4.99 per month, or $35 per year.
-So, if you're going to pay up, we suggest you also look at some less expensive options on our list, such as Diptic, which has a one-time fee of $2.99, or Moldiv, which is free but only costs $14.99 for all its features.
+Like most of the best photo collage apps, Pic Collage is free, but if you want to remove ads and gain access to additional features, layouts, stickers, and more, you'll have to purchase a subscription, which costs $4.99 per month, or $35 per year.
+So, if you're going to pay up, we suggest you also look at some less expensive options on our list, such as Diptic, which has a one-time fee of $2.99, or Moldiv, which is free to use but costs $14.99 for access to all of its features.

 With Pic Collage, you get the choice of starting off with a classic collage grid, freestyle blank scrapbook or a pre-made template.
 Just review the photos from your library or social media accounts, and choose the ones you want to include: Pic Collage automatically delivers a wide variety of templates and grid patterns to accommodate what you've picked.
 Then you can adjust the overall size of the grid and the individual cells inside it, change the boundaries, set a background color or pattern, and adjust the focus of the image inside each cell, or swap images.

-Pic Collage is free, but a premium version which removes the watermark and the ads and gives you access to more templates, stickers, patterns, and lets you add videos to collages, is $35.99/year or $4.99/month.
+Pic Collage is free, but a premium version which removes the watermark and the ads, lets you add videos and also gives you access to more templates, stickers and patterns is $35.99/year or $4.99/month.
 You can also purchase individual templates and sticker packs, which range in price from 99 cents to $2.99.

-Diptic — which works with both photos and videos in the same collage frame — launches with tons of templates (in categories like Animated, Classic, Jumbo, Bordered, Fancy and Fresh) for showcasing your narrative.
+Diptic — which works with both photos and videos in the same collage frame — showcases your narrative across tons of templates, in categories such as Animated, Classic, Jumbo, Bordered, Fancy and Fresh.
 You can adjust all aspects of the design including the size and color of the cell borders, frames, aspect ratio and fonts.

 The app lets you combine photos, videos, and Live Photos captured by your iPhone into a single template.
 You can even specify video quality.
 If you really like your composition, you can save custom layouts for reuse.
 You can also apply a variety of adjustments to each photo, derived from your Camera Roll, Facebook, Dropbox, or Flickr accounts, add a song from your iTunes library, and share the package directly to social media.

-Diptic isn't free— the app costs $2.99, with additional layouts and texture packs, watermark removal, and more available as in-app purchases for 99 cents each.
+Diptic isn't free: the app costs $2.99 (a desktop Mac version is 99 cents), with additional layouts and texture packs, watermark removal, and more available as in-app purchases for 99 cents each.
+But it offers enough that it's well deserving of its place among the best photo collage apps, even against free alternatives.

 The app provides a full toolbar with edits like Crop, Clarity, Exposure, Color, Vibrance and more.
 You can use images in your camera roll or shoot new images directly in the app.
 A separate Beauty Camera concentrates on creating attractive selfies complete with face slimming, skin softening, and eye enlarging.
 If the free options aren’t enough, in-app purchases let you buy extra packs of filters, stickers, and patterns from $1.99 to $6.99 each, or all packs for $14.99.